Trolleybus: History

-Transit authorities in some cities have reduced or discontinued the use of trolleybuses in recent years, while others, wanting to add or expand use of zero-emission vehicles in an urban environment, have opened new systems or are planning new systems.
-For example, new systems opened in Lecce, Italy, in 2012; in Malatya, Turkey, in 2015; and in Marrakesh, Morocco, in 2017.
-Beijing and Shanghai have been expanding their respective systems, with Beijing expanding to a 31-line system operated with a fleet of over 1,250 trolleybuses.
-Trolleybuses have been long encouraged in North Korea with the newest city to have a network being Manpo in December 2019.
-Prague and Berlin are currently constructing or planning major new trolleybus systems.
+Transit authorities in some cities have reduced or discontinued the use of trolleybuses, while others, wanting to add or expand use of zero-emission vehicles in an urban environment, have opened new systems or are planning new systems.
+For example, new systems opened in Lecce, Italy, in 2012; in Malatya, Turkey, in 2015; and in Marrakesh in 2017.
+Beijing and Shanghai have been expanding their respective systems, with Beijing growing to a 31-line system operated with a fleet of over 1,250 trolleybuses.
+In North Korea, the newest city to have a network is Manpo in December 2019.
+Since the year 2022, the city of Prague is constructing a new trolleybus system.
+Meanwhile, in 2023, plans for a trolleybus line in Berlin were scrapped in favour of a solution with battery-powered vehicles (motorbus).